squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 # Threat Model

-## Authenticity and Integrity

 At its most general, the goal of authentication is to ensure that data being processed is genuine, while the goal of integrity protection is to ensure that the data is unmodified and complete and (where appropriate) to expose any exceptions to applications for further handling.
-In practice, the mechanisms for these two functions overlap to a high degree, so we address them together.
+In practice, the mechanisms for these two functions overlap to a high degree, so we address them jointly.

-### Authentication Tagging
+## Authentication

 The Web security model requires that content be authenticated cryptographically.
 In the context of unicast transport security, authentication means that content is known to have originated from the trusted peer, something that is typically enforced via a cryptographic authentication tag: